Sailean/GRAY-CODE/stories/digest/en_articles/en_01_welcome_home_2010-06-12.md

 Startled, she stepped back and nearly lost her balance.But then she saw the familiar face peeking through the gap—and broke into a smile.<br>
 “You’re back already?
 Welcome home.
 You scared me.”<br>
 “Emi...
 I just got here.
 Sorry.
 Let me take those.”<br>
-Akira took the bags from her hands, stepped over his bulky suitcase—with his suit jacket draped over it—and disappeared into the narrow hallway.“Thanks,” Emiko said, picking up his jacket and bag.<br>
+Akira took the bags from her hands, stepped over his bulky suitcase—with his suit jacket draped over it—and disappeared into the narrow hallway.“Thanks,” Emiko said, picking up his jacket and bag.
+The soft-zip travel bag was just big enough for a laptop, shirts, and a week’s worth of conference notes.<br>
 She chuckled softly and followed.Akira paused, turning with a curious look.<br>
 “Hmm?
 What’s funny?”<br>
 She grinned.
 “This is heavier than the groceries.”<br>